mediacloud/backend/doc/extractor.markdown

 Here are some of the places to look for specific bits of code:

-* MediaWords::DBI::Downloads::extractor_results_for_download - does some preprocessing on the content and then calls the extraction method specified in mediawords.yml -> mediawords.extractor_method (always the python readability extractor in production).
+* MediaWords::DBI::Downloads::extract - does some preprocessing on the content and then calls the extraction method specified in mediawords.yml -> mediawords.extractor_method (always the python readability extractor in production).
 * MediaWords::Util::ThriftExtractor::get_extracted_html - calls the thrift python readability extractor web service